on2-dev/killcommand/README.md

 So...I heard some processes of yours aren't behaving!
 I will hunt the ones that cross the line and let you know.
 And if you want them gone, just trust your friend here.

-You can specify the threshold to be alerted when any process corsses the line, or even define a limit which should kill any process that dares crossing it!
+You can specify the threshold to be alerted when any process crosses the line, or even define a limit which should kill any process that dares crossing it!

 You're welcome.